LukeTempleman/friend-keeper/README.md

 ## Additional Notes 🤖

+the console will continuously log the current API state

 Take a look at the issues section on this repo to see what direction the project is going in aswell as bugs that are present within the codebase

 The Project is also coupled with github actions